 Atomic Clock: The most precise method of measuring time through a process of using the movements of atoms, atomic clocks are utilized in both GPS navigation and GPS tracking devices to assist in the calculation of determining GPS location.

 Business Tracking: Using GPS monitoring devices and other surveillance tools such as keystroke loggers and hidden camera systems to observe employee activity.
-Business tracking helps reduce execessive fuel consumption, and other social activities that can weaken employee performance while on the clock.
+Business tracking helps reduce excessive fuel consumption and other social activities that can weaken employee performance while on the clock.

 CDM: Cellular Data Module, or CDM, is a component used in real-time GPS trackers to transmit locational data using cellular networks.

-Covert Monitoring: The process of secretly observing activity of person, place or object.
+Covert Monitoring: The process of secretly observing the activity of person, place, or object.
 Covert monitoring often refers to using Spyware to observe activities conducted online, or GPS tracking devices to observe driving activities.

 Data Plan: A monthly service obligation required due to the cost of transmitting data using telecommunications and cellular networks.
 All mobile communication devices (cell phones) and real-time GPS trackers require a data plan for the device to be operational.
 The data plan cost will vary depending on how much information the user transmits.

-Drivers: The term drivers refers to a internal computer system that is the controlling force behind a particular technological device.
+Drivers: The term drivers refers to an internal computer system that is the controlling force behind a particular technological device.